Jagadeesh-Honey/FindIt/README.md

-🔍 Finding It — Passive Subdomain Hunter
+🔍 FindIt — Passive Subdomain Hunter

-Finding It is a passive subdomain enumeration tool for ethical hackers, bug bounty hunters, and penetration testers.
+FindIt is a passive subdomain enumeration tool for ethical hackers, bug bounty hunters, and penetration testers.
 Designed to avoid brute-force and noisy scans, this tool focuses on reliable methods to gather valid subdomains using passive techniques — with love, JAGADEESH ❤️.